Lift at low Reynolds number: Elastohydrodynamic interactions between particles

 In channels, the interaction between particles becomes more complex, due to the varying shear rate.
 Also, the presence of walls strongly modifies the perturbing field creating by one particle, and attraction/repulsion in the flow direction becomes a dominant feature, as it exists also for rigid spheres \cite{zurita-gotor2007}.
 This leads to complex structuring mechanisms in the flow direction \cite{McWhirter09, ghigliotti12,Tomaiuolo12,claveria16, takeishi17, aouane17, yaya21}, which we will not study here.\\

 Finally, the collision between particles of different properties is of great interest to understand segregation mechanisms within a suspension.

-\textcite{kumar11,kumar14, singh15} studied pairs of capsules with different rigidities; the key finding is that the stiffer particle is more displaced, although the relative displacement remains quasi constant.
-In line with the result for similar capsules, the net displacement depends only weakly on the capillary number. \textcite{zavodsky2019} simulated interactions between red blood cells and platelets (modeled as smaller and 10 times stiffer particles than red blood cells).
-The displacement of the red blood cell is found to be negligible, while the platelets can be displaced by around 2 of their radii.
+\citet{kumar11,kumar14, singh15} studied pairs of capsules with different rigidities; the key finding is that the stiffer particle is more displaced, although the relative displacement remains quasi constant.
+In line with the result for similar capsules, the net displacement depends only weakly on the capillary number. \citet{zavodsky2019} simulated interactions between red blood cells and platelets (modeled as smaller and 10 times stiffer particles than red blood cells).
+The displacement of the red blood cell is found to be negligible, while the platelets can be displaced by around 2 times their radii.